John Shumate

-John Henry Shumate (April 6, 1952 – February 3, 2025) was an American professional basketball player and coach.
-He played in the National Basketball Association (NBA) for the Phoenix Suns, Buffalo Braves, Detroit Pistons, Houston Rockets, San Antonio Spurs, and Seattle SuperSonics from 1975 to 1981.
-His playing career was cut short by recurring issues with blood clots.
-Shumate was the head coach for the Grand Canyon Antelopes and SMU Mustangs and an assistant coach for the Toronto Raptors of the NBA and Phoenix Mercury of the WNBA.
+John Henry Shumate (April 6, 1952 – February 3, 2025) was an American professional and college basketball player and coach.
+Shumate played in the National Basketball Association (NBA) for the Phoenix Suns, Buffalo Braves, Detroit Pistons, Houston Rockets, San Antonio Spurs, and Seattle SuperSonics from 1975 to 1981.
+He was the fourth overall selection in the 1974 NBA draft.
+In addition to missing a full college season when he was 19 years old, Shumate's professional playing career was cut short by a blood clotting disorder that led him to miss over 2½ NBA seasons by age 28.